How do I dispose of Easicult?

 I have had results back from a laboratory but I am not sure what they mean.

 Total Plate Counts, Total Viable Counts (TVCs) and Plate Counts are different terms applied to carrying out ‘Total Bacterial Counts’.
-A laboratory will normally report a result using numerals 1 - 10 to the power of 10.
-For example: 2.4 × 103 indicates that 2400 bacteria were identified per millilitre.
-The result from Easicult carried out on the same sample would have been interpreted as 103.
+A laboratory will normally report the results by colony forming units (CFUs).
+For example: 2.4 × 103 indicates that 2400 CFUs were identified per millilitre.
+The result from Easicult carried out on the same sample would have been interpreted as 103 CFU/ml.

 I incubated my tests for longer than 48 hours.
 Is this a problem?